markdias/abudgetapp/README.md

 * **Transfer Schedules** – Destination grouping, inline execution, delete actions, and a SwiftUI composer sheet.
 * **Activity Tab** – Full history view with filters that share the same activity source as the dashboard feed.
 * **Budget** – Summaries derived from pots and scheduled payments plus an upcoming payments list.
-* **Settings** – Environment configuration, reloads, resets, global execution controls, card reorder flow, and diagnostics launcher.
+* **Settings** – Local storage management (restore sample data, reload, reset balances), card reorder flow, and diagnostics launcher.
 * **Diagnostics** – Developer QA surface that adds/removes sample data, executes schedules, resets balances, and reports status for each step.

-## Environment Configuration
+## Local Persistence

-Set the API base URL from the Settings tab.
-The value is persisted via `UserDefaults`.
-Default configuration expects the Express server at `http://localhost:3000/`.
+Budget data is saved locally on the device.
+A bundled sample dataset seeds the app on first launch, and you can restore it at any time from **Settings → Local Storage → Restore Sample Dataset**.
+Data lives in the app's Application Support directory and no network connectivity is required.

 ## Running the App

-1. Update the API base URL if your server differs from the default.
+1. Launch the app to load the bundled sample dataset (or restore it from Settings if you have existing data).
 2. Use the dashboard add menu to create accounts, pots, incomes, expenses, and transfer schedules.
-3. Visit the Settings tab to trigger diagnostics, resets, or card reordering.
+3. Visit the Settings tab to run diagnostics, reset balances, restore sample data, or start the card reordering flow.

 > **Note:** The project targets iOS and requires Xcode 15+ with the Swift 6 toolchain for compilation.